Curriculums & Class Schedules

 Arrival Routine: hanging up coats, writing name, working on a game, craft, or fine motor skill

 Circle Time: show and tell, calendar, introduction of the day's theme or new concept, songs/ finger plays, story time

 Activities: games, crafts, writing practice, songs, etc. that are related to the day's theme or concept.
 These activities vary from day to day depending on the skills or themes we're working on.

 Activities: games, crafts, science experiments, songs, etc. that are related to that day's theme or new concept.
-Vary from day to day.
+Varies from day to day.

 Ready to Go and Recess: We clean up, pack our backpacks, and go outside to play.

 Pick Up Time